marcelasantos-klu/Dynamic-Pricing-in-Retail-Fashion-Industry-Data-Science/README.md

 - Techniques and evaluation metrics fit the problem; multiple models and parameter variations tested.
 - Choices are explained in the report; structure and flow are clear.
 - Team can justify design decisions and discuss limitations in an oral defense.

+- Feature to be added: seasonality discount based on the purchase date